chudzachi/chud/README.md

-# HEY chud
-Izachi is a Mart recolored to the roblox noob's colors
+Izachi is a Mart recolored to the roblox noob's colors,